Box Office Now Open: Polo & Event Tickets | Season Passes | Polo Parties for 20+ | Gala Tix Wait List

 The historic tournament in 1886, known as the Westchester Cup, was held at Newport, and the worldwide spotlight earned the City by the Sea a reputation as a destination for international polo and recreation.
 The International Polo Cup or the International Polo Challenge Cup, as the tournament was called in its infancy, was one of the earliest international sporting events.
-Only the America’s Cup yachting tradition had an older pedigree, and the tournament was succeeded by the Davis Cup and the Ryder Cup, also examples of cordial Anglo-American athletic interaction.
+Only the America’s Cup yachting tradition had an older pedigree by a few years, and was succeeded by the Davis Cup and the Ryder Cup eventually, also examples of cordial Anglo-American athletic interaction.

 The inaugural tournament of the International Polo Cup took place at the Westchester Polo Club in Newport, RI in August, 1886.
-Newport was the cradle of ‘les sports elegants’, home of the America’s Cup yachting champions and eventually to the inaugurla US Open Tennis Championships and US Open Golf Championships and as well.
+Newport was the cradle of ‘les sports elegants’ - as the home of polo, America’s Cup yachting champions, the US Open Tennis Championships and US Open Golf Championships and as well.

 A trophy cup cast from 396.3 ounces of sterling silver was designed by Tiffany & Co., to stand eternal.
 The matches generated tremendous excitement in this tiny summer colony for America’s wealthy, and attracted large crowds to the polo grounds.
 In the best-of-3 match format, the English team handily won in two straight matches, 10-4 and 14-2.

-While the inaugural tournament basically resulted in a teaching clinic on the sport of polo, it was nevertheless deemed to have been successful in helping to popularize the game further as well as set the social standard that was to become the hallmark for all the subsequent Westchester Cup encounters over the ensuing years.
+While the inaugural tournament basically resulted in a teaching clinic on the sport of polo by the superior English squad, it was nevertheless deemed to have been successful in helping to popularize the game further, as well as set the social standard that was to become the hallmark for all the subsequent Westchester Cup encounters over the ensuing years.
 As the London Field dryly remarked at the time: Hospitality of the most lavish description was extended to the English polo players, and the bijou palaces (the ‘cottages’) were open day and night to their transatlantic visitors.